dell/dkms/README.md

 How To Build RPM & DEB Package
 --

-If you want to create rpm or deb package,then you can install the dkms package in your system.
+If you want to create rpm or deb package, then you can install the dkms package in your system.

 1. Install all the build dependency packages
-2. Runs: '#make rpm' to create rpm package
+2. Run: `make rpm` to create rpm package
-3. Runs: '#make debs' to create deb package
+3. Run: `make debs` to create deb package
-4. You can find the built package in "dkms/dist/"
+4. You can find the built package in `dkms/dist/`

 Installation of DKMS via RPM